How To File A Quit Claim Deed North Carolina

 How Does a Quitclaim Deed Differ from Other Deed Types?

-A quitclaim deed is one way to transfer property ownership.
-Unlike a warranty deed, it does not promise the title is clear.
-The grantor gives their interest in the property but does not ensure any title issues.
-This makes it less secure than warranty deeds but useful in some cases.
+A quitclaim deed is one method of transferring ownership of property, and unlike warranty deeds, it does not guarantee/affirm that the title is clear.
+The grantor transfers any interest they have in the property, but does not covenant title.
+This makes quitclaim deeds less secure than warranty deeds, although they are beneficial in certain situations.

 Comparison with Warranty Deeds